What To Do if Your Baby Poops While Sleeping

 Why Do Babies Poop While Sleeping?

-As we get older, our bodies use our sleep during the night to restore and repair itself.
-Our bowels use this time to rest, too – so we don’t poop!
-However, when a baby is little, they eat and wake around the clock, so their bowels will remain active.
+As we get older, our bodies restore and repair itself while we are asleep at night.
+Our bowels use this time to rest, too.
+However, when a baby is little, they eat and wake around the clock, so their bowels will remain active – even while asleep.

-Normally by around 4 months old, your baby’s circadian rhythm will start to mature, and they their nap times will naturally start to be more consistent and around the same times.
-At this age they may even start sleeping longer stretches at night.
-While most still will feed during the night at least one time, longer stretches of sleep does mean longer amounts of time between feeds.
-When your baby eats less frequently at night, they often will stop pooping at night as frequently.
+By 4 months old, your baby’s circadian rhythm will start to mature and their daytime naps will become more consistent.
+At this age, they may even start sleeping longer stretches at night – meaning more time between feeds.
+While most still will still feed during the night at least once, longer stretches of sleep does mean longer amounts of time between feeds – so they often will stop pooping at night as frequently.

 A more consistent daytime schedule also means they will eat more during the day and less at night.
 Since they also start staying awake for longer during the day, they also have more awake time to poop.

-Toddlers usually don’t need to be fed during the night, and most sleep through the night.
-Naturally, when we are asleep and not being fed, our digestive systems will rest.
+Toddlers often sleep through the night.
+Naturally, when we are asleep and not being fed, our digestive system will rest as well.
 This is why pooping while sleeping or at night often stops as we get older.

-However, between 12 and 18 months your toddler begins to be able to control their bowels.
-Some toddlers, in acts of defiance or to delay bedtime, wait to poop at night or during nap time.
-They may still be awake but choose to wait to poop so they can stay up longer or get a rise out of you or their caregiver.
+However, between 12 and 18 months, your toddler begins to be able to control their bowels.
+That means they may wait to poop until nighttime or during nap time in acts of defiance or to delay bedtime, or to just get a rise out of you or their caregiver.

-This is just a phase of toddler sleep, and will pass as they get used to their newfound independence.
+This is typically just a phase, and will pass as they get used to their newfound independence.

 Is it Dangerous to Not Change a Dirty Diaper if Baby Pooped in Sleep?

-If your toddler is purposefully holding their poop for bedtime to seek attention, talk to your pediatrician to see if they recommend waiting on changing their diaper.
+For toddlers who hold their poop for bedtime to seek attention, talk to your healthcare provider to see if they recommend waiting on changing their diaper.
 Changing their diaper right away may reinforce their behavior.

 How to Prevent a Diaper Rash if Your Baby Poops While Sleeping

-If your baby tends to poop while sleeping, you can help prevent a diaper rash by keeping their diaper not too tight and add a thick layer of barrier cream to your baby’s bum before sleep.
-Consider making it part of your nap or bedtime routine before sleep.
+If your baby tends to poop while sleeping, you can help prevent a diaper rash by choosing a diaper that is soft and absorbent, keeping their diaper not too tight, and add a thick layer of barrier cream to your baby’s bum before sleep.

-For older babies who sleep longer stretches at night, using a more absorbent diaper that’s made for nighttime, such as Pampers Swaddlers Overnight, will help move the moisture away from their bum and keep them dryer for longer.
+For older babies who sleep longer stretches at night, using a more absorbent diaper that’s designed to last up to 12 hours, such as Pampers Swaddlers, will help, too.

-If your baby has a diaper rash that is painful, not going away. or getting worse after 2-3 days, or includes pimples, sores, or blisters, speak to your pediatrician.
-It may require more treatment.
-A fever that accompanies a diaper rash also is cause for calling your doctor.
+If your baby has a diaper rash that is painful, not going away, or getting worse after 2-3 days, or includes pimples, sores, or blisters, speak to your healthcare provider as it may require more treatment.
+A fever that accompanies a diaper rash also is cause for calling your healthcare provider.

 Sleepy Diaper Tip